 I cherish my children’s teachers.
 Every single one of them.

 I absolutely LOVE seeing all of the appreciation gifts out there because they sure deserve them!
 It’s the least we can do right?
-What a great way to teach our children to show their teachers how much we appreciate all that they do.

-I asked teachers on our Facebook page to share favorite gifts they have received during the school year and I can’t wait to share the results!
+Well, I asked teachers on our Facebook page to share favorite gifts they have received during the school year and I can’t wait to share the results!

 Here are the top 10 most popular answers…

 2. Gift Cards

 4. Photo Book with Memories Throughout the Year

 5. Handmade Bookmark with a Gift Certificate for a Book